Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Discussion

 \xhdr{Code availability} Python implementation of \name is available via the project website at \url{https://zitniklab.hms.harvard.edu/projects/Madrigal}.
 The code to reproduce results with examples of usage is at \url{https://github.com/mims-harvard/Madrigal}.

-\xhdr{Authors contributions} Y.H. developed and implemented \name, and designed evaluation setup.
+\xhdr{Authors contributions} Y.H. developed and implemented \name and designed evaluation setup.
+Y.H. retrieved and processed multimodal drug datasets used to train \name models and performed detailed analyses of \name's algorithm and model evaluation.
 V.U. implemented first-stage pretraining of \name for three modalities and integrated \name with a large language model.
-Y.H. performed detailed analyses of \name's algorithm.
 X.S., V.U., and Y.H. implemented alternative methods for benchmarking.
-Y.H. retrieved and processed multimodal drug datasets used to train \name models and prepared datasets for model evaluation, including the BeatAML, PDXE, cancer combination therapies, and MASH combination therapies.
-N.H. retrieved and processed cell viability data used to train \name models.
+N.H. retrieved and processed cell viability data.
 Y.H., X.S., and I.L. performed analyses on cancer combination therapies.
-I.L. processed datasets on T2D and cancer combination therapies, and Y.H. and I.L. performed analyses on polypharmacy management.
-L.C., D.O., B.J., and M.G.~provided expertise on clinical pharmacology and safety of drug combinations.
+I.L. processed datasets on T2D and cancer combination therapies, and Y.H. and I.L. performed analyses on metabolic disorders.
+I.M. retrieved and processed the single-index oncology cohort data.
+X.S. retrieved and processed the longitudinal event-time cohort data.
+Y.H., X.S., and I.M. performed analyses to predict personalized clinical outcomes.
+L.C., D.O., B.J., R.J., M.G., and A.G.~provided expertise on clinical pharmacology and safety of drug combinations.
+L.C., D.O., and B.J.~provided additional expertise on the development of new machine learning methods, design of evaluation setup, benchmarking analyses, as well as real-world applications.
 M.Z.~designed and led the study.
 All authors contributed to writing the manuscript.

 \xhdr{Competing interests} L.C., D.O., and M.G. employees and stockholders of AstraZeneca.
 B.J. performed this research while he was employed by AstraZeneca.
 The remaining authors declare no competing interests.